Azure/azure-sdk-for-js/sdk/storage/storage-blob/BreakingChanges.md

 ### 2019.10 Version 12.0.0-preview.4

-- [Breaking] Replace string array with boolean flags to specify dataset to include when list containers or blobs.
+- Replace string array with boolean flags to specify dataset to include when list containers or blobs.
   - For listing containers
     Before this change the option is specified as
     ```js